Enterprise file synchronization and sharing: History

 Box, one of the first EFSS products, was originally developed as a college project of Aaron Levie while he was a student of the University of Southern California in 2004.
 Levie left school to run the company full-time in 2005.

 In 2007 Dropbox was founded, and officially launched at 2008's TechCrunch Disrupt conference.
 The same year, Microsoft began beta testing of Windows Live Folders, a predecessor of OneDrive.

 Around 2010, the EFSS market emerged with over 100 vendors from a variety technology backgrounds including backup and cloud storage (Citrix ShareFile, Syncplicity), managed file transfer (Accellion, Biscom, Box, Hightail, Thru), enterprise content management and more.
 Many were developed as alternatives to consumer file sync and sharing services that did not have security features in place to protect company information nor the flexibility to integrate with existing content repositories and business applications.

 In October 2011, software company, Citrix Systems, announced that it had acquired private enterprise file sync and share service, ShareFile, to add to the Citrix product line.
 ShareFile was a competitor of Box and Dropbox but focused on selling its product to IT departments of large organizations.

 In 2012, CTERA Networks entered the EFSS market.

-In July 2013, Forrester Research released the first “Forrester Wave” report on the EFSS market where they identified and scored products from the most significant providers.

 On June 25, 2014, Google announced at its I/O Conference that it was entering the enterprise file sharing market with the release of “Google Drive for Work.”

-In July 2014, Gartner Research released its first “Magic Quadrant” report on the EFSS market.
-The study evaluates the strengths and cautions of the most notable vendors in the industry.

-In October, 2014, encrypted vendor Tresorit entered the EFSS market with Tresorit for Business.
-Tresorit is a competitor of Dropbox and Box, promising businesses more security and privacy compliance with End-to-end encryption.

-In April 2015, BlackBerry Limited paid between $100 million and $150 million to buy WatchDox Ltd. for its enterprise file sync and sharing capabilities.

 In July 2015, one EFSS vendor, Syncplicity, was sold to private equity firm, Skyview Capital, by previous owner, EMC Corporation.

+Standardisation

+Open Cloud Mesh (OCM) is proposed to standardise EEFS.
+"It has similarities with authorization flows such as OAuth, as well as with social internet protocols such as ActivityPub and email".
+OCM is designed to notify a receiving party that they have been granted access to some resource, including but not limited to file transfers.
+It handles interactions up to the point where the receiving party is informed of their access to the resource.

+The standardisation process began in January 2015, when ownCloud initiated an idea to interconnect the individual private cloud domains at the server-side in order to provide federated sharing functionalities between different administrative domains, calling this proposal known as Open Cloud Mesh, with an initial implementation draft dating July 2015, with implementations appearing in the market featuring a 1.0-proposal1 OCM API version, prior to official standardization.

+In January 2020, a consortium of NRENs and independent actors of the community of Cloud Storage Services for Synchronization and Sharing (CS3), led by CERN, kick-started the CS3MESH4EOSC project, which resulted in June 2020: in the 1.0.0 release of the OCM API being published.

+A W3C Community Group was launched in October 2023, which published a new version of the specification in November 2024 adopting the a new version was published in the IETF Internet-Draft format.